sumitmalik51/accelerating-natural-language-processing-development-with-azure-machine-learning/Exercise0.md

      ![](images/popup.png)
 1. Select **npl_gpu** kernal from drop down menu and click on **Set Kernal**.
      ![](images/nplgpu.png)
-1. Please make sure **npl_gpu** cluster is select on your notebook before running any command in notebook.
+1. Please make sure **npl_gpu** cluster is selected on your notebook before running any command in notebook.
      ![](images/nplselect.png)
 1. you can click anywhere in the cell and execute it by entering **shift + enter** on your keyboard.
 1. Follow all the steps from notebook to finish the exercise.